lowrycito/handbook/pages/study-manual-general-handbook-10-aaronic-priesthood.md

 _Age Requirements._ With their parents’ approval, young men may attend overnight Aaronic Priesthood camps beginning in January of the year they turn
 12. They may attend dances, youth conferences, and FSY conferences beginning in January of the year they turn 14.
-However, they should be at least 16 before dating (see For the Strength of Youth [2011], 4).

 _Paying for Activities._ Activities, including supplies, are paid for by the ward budget.
 Travel and expenses should not be excessive.